hoishing/astrobro/README.md

 - [x] Synastry chart
 - deployment
     - [x] web app with [Streamlit] community cloud
-        - [ ] PWA with correct icon and title
     - [ ] local install with `pyinstaller`
     - [ ] mobile app
 - [x] Natal chart in SVG with [natal]